IT Support Barrie

 What devices and platforms does the help desk cover?

 Windows 10/11 endpoints (laptop and desktop), MacOS, iPhone and Android mobile (M365 profile setup and enrolment), printers and MFPs (HP, Canon, Xerox, Brother), network gear (Fortinet, Meraki, Ubiquiti, Cisco), and the M365 / Google Workspace tenant stack.
-We also support common SaaS for Barrie verticals: EMR systems for clinics, CAD-PDM for Peter B.
+We also support common SaaS for Barrie verticals: EMR systems for clinics, and ERP, WMS, and CAD-PDM platforms for manufacturers and distributors.

 Do you handle PHIPA for RVH-adjacent clinics?